 Option Description System Memory Size Specifies the memory size in the system.
 System Memory Type Specifies the type of memory installed in the system.
 System Memory Speed Specifies the system memory speed.
 System Memory Voltage Specifies the system memory voltage.
 Video Memory Specifies the amount of video memory.
 System Memory Testing Specifies whether the system memory tests are run during system boot.
 Options are Enabled and Disabled .
 This option is set to Disabled by default.
 Memory Operating Mode Specifies the memory operating mode.
-This option is set to Optimizer Mode by default. () NOTE: The Memory Operating Mode option can have different default and available options based on the memory configuration of your system.
+This option is set to Optimizer Mode by default.
+NOTE: The Memory Operating Mode option can have different default and available options based on the memory configuration of your system.
+Current State of Specifies the current state of the memory operating mode.